-Independently of our own results, the results reported in [63] and summarized in Table 8 indicate that Saber-when implemented entirely in hardware-can reach the same performance level as the KEMs ranked on the first six positions in our study.
+Independently of our own results, the results reported in [61] and summarized in Table 8 indicate that Saber-when implemented entirely in hardware-can reach the same performance level as the KEMs ranked on the first six positions in our study.
 It may also require fewer resources than at least Round5.
 With its resource utilization almost independent of the security level, it naturally allows 2-in-1 and 3-in-1 designs, supporting multiple security levels with a relatively small overhead in terms of speed and resource usage as compared to the implementation for the lowest security level.
-Similarly, estimates reported in [32] indicate that the performance of ThreeBears is likely to be very similar to that of Kyber and NewHope.